Rett syndrome and neurodevelopmental disorders

 Facility manager, Mouse Behavior

-Research associate, Rett syndrome and neurodevelopmental disorders Unit
+Research associate, Neuroimmunology Unit

 Intellectual Disability (ID) is a common human disorder that may be one of the clinical signs of a syndrome (as in Down syndrome), or it may be associated with metabolic, mitochondrial or developmental disorders.
 My research activity goal is to identify new genes responsible for ID to understand the molecular pathways involved in learning and memory formation.
 We already identified mutations in GDI1 and more recently RAB39B genes, responsible for human X-linked ID (XLID) suggesting that vesicular traffic, mediated by RAB GTPases, is one of the pathways important for development of cognitive functions.